tu-leminh/dot_files/BOTS.md

 *   `neovim_custom/`: Contains custom Neovim configurations that are tracked by the main repository.
 *   `scripts/`: Contains scripts for managing the dotfiles.
     *   `apply_configs.sh`: A shell script that creates symlinks from the home directory to the dotfiles in this repository.
 It also manages the Neovim configuration.
+    *   `install_latest_tools.sh`: A shell script that installs the latest versions of nvim, ranger, tmux, and zsh on Ubuntu systems.

 ## Neovim (LazyVim) Configuration